By Angela Dorsey

 The success and growth of a business relies on a variety of different factors and components, but when it comes down to it, it all centers around finances.
-Namely, what needs to happen to increase revenue and streamline operations so that the businesses (and business owners) can both thrive for many years to come.
+Namely, what needs to happen to increase revenue, streamline operations and reduce taxes so that the businesses (and business owners) can both thrive for many years to come.

 Here are the top financial concerns women business owners are currently addressing.

 Are You Charging Enough For Your Services And Products?

 Currently, women in the overall labor market make 78 cents on the dollar when compared to what men make.
 (2) More shockingly, women-owned businesses are making 25 cents on the dollar when compared to their male counterparts.
 (3) When it comes to running a business, the services rendered must reflect what the market is willing to pay and what makes sense for the business owner’s bottom line once overhead expenses, taxes, and payroll are deducted.
 If what you offer is lower than what your competitors offer but it is not strategically increasing your clientele or demand, then it’s time to re-crunch your numbers to adjust your pricing.
 This way, your business not only stays “in business,” but it can yield the profitability needed to move forward and increase growth into the future.